jacob2864/stranded-island/Endings/bad-ending/gettingwater.md

-Congrats you made your water filter and have unlimted water
+Congrats, you made your water filter and have unlimited water.

 You go get water at the shore for your water filter, but.......